-The Power manager API is used at a variety of development levels.
+The Power Manager API is used at a variety of development levels.
 In general, drivers are responsible for defining their specific requirements in relation to when power saving states can be used and what actions must be performed before and after use of a power saving state.

-- Application development: Applications generally enable use of the Power manager and otherwise do not use the Power manager APIs to a significant extent.
-This chapter describes the minor changes needed to enable Power manager use in Section 1.3.1 and Section 1.3.2. - Application Power Policy selection: The Power Policy determines how aggressive the application will be about putting the device into a power saving state when the Idle thread runs.
-Chapter 3 describes the provided Power Policy options and how to customize a Power Policy to meet the needs of your application. - Driver development: A device driver may need to take special actions in response to a notification from the Power Manager that the device is going into or coming out of a power saving state, or if the device performance level (MSP432 only) is going to change or has just changed.
+- Application development: Applications generally enable use of the Power Manager and otherwise do not use the Power Manager APIs to a significant extent.
+This chapter describes the minor changes needed to enable Power Manager use in Section 1.3.1 and Section 1.3.2. - Application Power Policy selection: The Power Policy determines how aggressive the application will be about putting the device into a power saving state when the Idle thread runs.
+Chapter 4 describes the provided Power Policy options and how to customize a Power Policy to meet the needs of your application. - Driver development: A device driver communicates with the Power Manager to enable/disable access to its peripherals and to set/release constraints to temporarily limit activity by the Power Manager.
+Drivers also register with the Power Manager for notification about power transitions.
+The driver may need to take action in response to a notification that the device is going into or coming out of a power saving state, or if the device performance level (MSP432 only) is going to change or has just changed.
 These actions may include saving registers or re-initializing the peripheral.
-Chapter 4 describes the process of adding Power manager code to a driver, using a DMA-based SPI driver as an example.
+Chapter 5 describes the process of adding Power Manager code to a driver, using a DMA-based SPI driver as an example.